cadebrown/old.cade.site/_drafts/2021-10-04-Adding-Extra-Information-To-Hashes.md

 ## But WHY?

-well, I was implementing printf-like IO on duck-typed reference-counted objects. but, instead of the typical build-a-buffer, and then print, and then free, the printf has builtin pathways for common types (including common containers), so that no extra memory is allocated from a `printf()/print()` function, even for dictionary/lists.
+well, i was implementing printf-like IO on duck-typed reference-counted objects. but, instead of the typical build-a-buffer, and then print, and then free, the printf has builtin pathways for common types (including common containers), so that no extra memory is allocated from a `printf()/print()` function, even for dictionary/lists.

-while implementing the dictionary format, which looks like `{ a: 1, b: 2, "c invalid-ident": 3 }`. notice how keys can be unquoted (for valid identifiers), or can be quoted if they have invalid characters (so that any string can be used).
-I realized that every string-print would potentially add O(len(s)) time and I wasn't satisfied (I'm trying to provide Python-style type system operating at native speeds).
-I realized that I was already including a 32/64 bit hash value as an unsigned as integer, which is computed with a [djb2-like](http://www.cse.yorku.ca/~oz/hash.html) function. so, what if we included that information in the hash? for example:
+while implementing the dictionary format, which looks like `{ a: 1, b: 2, "c invalid-ident": 3 }`. notice how keys can be unquoted (for valid identifiers), or can be quoted if they have invalid characters (so that any string can be used). i realized that every string-print would potentially add O(len(s)) time and i wasn't satisfied (i'm trying to provide Python-style type system operating at native speeds). i realized that i was already including a 32/64 bit hash value as an unsigned as integer, which is computed with a [djb2-like](http://www.cse.yorku.ca/~oz/hash.html) function. so, what if we included that information in the hash? for example:

 ![comment block](/files/katastringhash.webp)